django/deps/draft/0006-channels.rst

 * Remove the "provisional" label in Django 1.11 (which is an LTS release)

 .. [#] We may want to move these components under the Django github org to
        signify their "more official" status.
-Since that's an that's orthagonal to the technical work proposed by this DEP, this DEP takes no position on this question.
+Since that's orthogonal to the technical work proposed by this DEP, this DEP takes no position on this question.

 Motivation
 ==========

-The primary motivation for channels is that of a percieved gap in Django's abilities; as the Web grows and evolves, the original view-based design has lasted surprisingly well, but is starting to chafe when presented with some of the new technologies the web is growing, particularly WebSockets.
+The primary motivation for channels is that of a perceived gap in Django's abilities; as the Web grows and evolves, the original view-based design has lasted surprisingly well, but is starting to chafe when presented with some of the new technologies the web is growing, particularly WebSockets.